 If you studied outside of the UK, you will need to visit NARIC www.naric.com as you will need a certificate of proof for equivalence

 Although it will not affect your application, we would recommend spending some time in a school.
 Please contact us and we can book you onto one of our Teaching Experience days.

 About the training provider

-Bournville TSA has a proven track record of effectively supporting trainees to become effective practitioners.
+Bournville Village Primary School has a proven track record of effectively supporting trainees to become effective practitioners.
 Over the years, almost 100% of our School Direct trainee cohorts have secured permanent posts by the end of their training, often within our Alliance schools.
 Moreover, every trainee employed has flourished and is still teaching.

 The feedback from our trainees is always extremely positive and complementary.
 As a trainee, you will be working with a highly skilled, but also caring and supportive team within a school who will do everything they can for you to succeed.
 You will be allocated an experienced school-based mentor who will support you during the programme.
 In addition, there will be opportunities to participate fully in the wider aspects of school life.
 A hallmark of the success of our trainees is their ability to work collegiately by sharing experiences and offering mutual support.

 Our partner schools across the Bournville alliance reflect the diverse nature of education in Birmingham, ensuring your placements are varied and increase your chances of finding the school that is right for you.

 About the accredited body